- What To Do After a Car Accident?

 The first step is to report the accident to the at-fault insurance company.
 If you did not get this information from the other driver at the accident scene, you can get it from the accident report.
 It could take up to 10 days for the report to become available but you can get the other driver’s insurance information.
 Then, you can start the process.

 If you’ve been injured in an auto accident, you'll need to find a reliable personal injury attorney as soon as possible.
 Make sure any evidence that will help your case can still be gathered and not destroyed.
 An auto accident attorney can help you understand your case and Kentucky law.
 You want an attorney who cares about you.
 You'll find all that and much more in Mike Schafer, Bryan Meader, and The Schafer Law Office in Louisville, KY.

 With personal injury attorneys Mike Schafer and Bryan Meader on your side, you’ll be in good hands.
 The Schafer Law Office has been helping personal injury victims get compensated for more than 25 years.
 Unlike big law firms who will have other people work on your case, Mike or Bryan is personally involved in every case.

 The Schafer Law Office knows the challenges and pitfalls of personal injury cases in Kentucky, all the tactics of the “other” side and how to best present the facts.
 They can handle the brutal tactics of the insurance companies.
 In fact, before Mike opened The Schafer Law Office, he worked for an insurance defense firm.
-Chris also gained valuable experience when he worked for a global insurance company.
-They really know all the tactics that the insurance companies have up their sleeves to wreck your personal injury case.
+He really knows all the tactics that the insurance companies have up their sleeves to wreck your personal injury case.